 The exceptions were the seven states with only one House district: Alaska, Delaware, Montana, North Dakota, South Dakota, Vermont and Wyoming.

-The decennial census is done at the start of each decade, so redistricting is done for the next election.
+The decennial census occurs at the start of each decade, so redistricting is done for the next election.
 The latest census was in 2010, so new districts were drawn in time for the 2012 congressional elections.

 There are two hard-and-fast federal rules for drawing district boundaries: All districts within a state must have about the same number of people, and states cannot draw districts that dilute the voting strength of minority voters under the Voting Rights Act.